Permian Resources Finalizes Subsidiary Liquidation

 Permian Resources (PR) has released an update.

-Permian Resources Corporation has announced the completion of its subsidiary Lynden Energy Corp.’s liquidation, which is part of the post-merger integration process with Earthstone Energy Inc. The liquidation is aimed at streamlining the company’s structure and reducing future tax obligations, without affecting its financial and operational outlook.
-Despite ceasing to be a reporting issuer in Canada, Permian Resources will maintain its reporting status in the U.S. and continue to fulfill its obligations with the SEC.
+Permian Resources has finalized the liquidation of its subsidiary Lynden Energy Corp. as part of its post-merger activities with Earthstone Energy Inc., aiming to streamline its corporate structure and reduce future tax liabilities.
+The company has also applied to Canadian securities regulators to cease being a reporting issuer in Canada, yet it will maintain its reporting obligations in the United States through the SEC and the NYSE.
+This move is expected to have no effect on Permian Resources’ operational results or financial guidance.

 For further insights into PR stock, check out TipRanks’ Stock Analysis page.